gbxyz/rdnsd2/README.md

 	$ kill -USR1 `cat /path/to/pid/file`

 This will cause rdnsd to dump its current data to the statistics file.
 If this file cannot be written to, rdnsd will terminate.

 ## STATISTICS FILE FORMAT

 The statistics file will contain one line for each server that is being checked.
-Each line contains the nameserver checked, the response rate as a decimal fraction, and the average response time in milliseconds, for example:
+Each line contains the nameserver checked, the response rate as a decimal fraction, and the average response time (in milliseconds), for
+example:

 	ns0.example.com 1.00 25

+If the `Percentile` option is set in the config file (or the `--percentile` argument was given), an additional value will appear at the end of the line:

+	ns0.example.com 1.00 25 36

+This value is the response time (in milliseconds) at the given percentile.

 Once the file has been written, rdnsd's internal data is reset, so subsequent signals will produce fresh statistical data.

 # SEE ALSO